ovace/art/how-to-learn.md

 The ISBN is a unique identifier of a book in 10 charcters.

-You can find ISBNs on amazon.
+You can find ISBNs on Amazon.

 For example for [this book](http://www.amazon.com/Calculus-James-Stewart/dp/0538497815) the isbn can be found at `ISBN-10: 0538497815`.